Kamiwackii/Rocket-Elevator-Foundation/README.md

 # ROCKET ELEVATORS FOUNDATION

   Goal for the week : Create Intervention table, implement ZenDesk and a form for it

+## Week 11 - TDD (update)

+  - integrated 3 tests for existing code under ./spec/

+  - applied TDD to implement a new feature using youtube's search api from google

+  - the feature is located in ./lib/features/streamer.rb and the tests in ./spec/streamer_spec.rb

+  - run "bundle exec rspec --format documentation" to run the tests

+  - also implemented the same feature in python at https://github.com/Kamiwackii/Python_TDD_Example

 ## Implementations
   - migrations, create the intervention table with the correct attributes and foreign keys